Xxw66/mesh-isect-suit-for-windows/README.md

 so that you can directly use it on windows system to install this package with Pytorch=11.7,CUDA=11.7

-Here are some problems i encountered when install mesh-insect(smplify-x)  and how i fixed them.
+Here are some problems i encountered when installed mesh-insect(smplify-x)  and how i fixed them.
-I Ihave taken inspiration from some suggestions on the internet.
+I have taken inspiration from some suggestions on the internet.
 I would like to express my gratitude to those who provided the suggestions, although I will not list them individually.

 1.Make sure your CUDA version and Pytorch version are compatible.